willkg/douglas/README.rst

     file.

-Overview of Pyblosxom
+Overview of Douglas
 =====================

 Entries, categories, storage:

-* Pyblosxom stores everything as files on the file system---there is no database.
+* Douglas stores everything as files on the file system---there is no database.
 * Each blog entry is a file.
 * Blog entry files are stored in a directory hierarchy in your *datadir*.